GexuanMa/docs/Computer Architecuture Lecture notes.md

 ### 1-bit FSM

 - 1-bit FSM is the simplest form of branch history table updater.
 It has 2 states:`0` for `not taken` and `1` for `taken`.
-- "Change mind fast": update thetableafter each conditional branch instruction.
+- "Change mind fast": update the table after each conditional branch instruction.
 - The 2-state FSM changes between 1 `taken` and 0 `not taken`, based on the previous actual outcome.